-The duo source, curate and package bespoke, beautifully themed party supplies and deliver them directly to your door.
+The duo source, curate, and package bespoke, beautifully themed party supplies and delivered them directly to your door.
 Every theme is carefully styled and assembled.
-All the party organiser has to do is unpack and enjoy the party.
+All the party organizer has to do is unpack and enjoy the party.

 It’s about embracing change…

-One afternoon in February 2014, after being in Berkeley for a month, I was completing an assignment and had to find classy, themed party ware for a few hypothetical events.
-I realised that I loved putting together colour and pattern combinations (mood boards) for these different themes, and before I knew it, I was off Googling whether Party Kits existed – all I could find were ‘packs’ with the exact same tacky image on each item – a lazy and tacky approach in my eyes.
+One afternoon in February 2014, after being in Berkeley for a month, I was completing an assignment and had to find classy, themed partyware for a few hypothetical events.
+I realized that I loved putting together color and pattern combinations (mood boards) for these different themes.
+Before I knew it, I was off Googling whether Party Kits existed – all I could find were ‘packs’ with the same tacky image on each item – a lazy and tacky approach in my eyes.

 It’s about finding the gap….

 That afternoon, when Khai walked in the door to our tiny, dingy college-town apartment, I told him about the apparent gap in the market and, without really thinking about it, joked that we should fill it by opening an online store that curates party supplies into kits.
 Khai, inspired by his Entrepreneurship subject, pulled out an article on writing a Lean Canvas and said they’d complete it the next day.

 That next afternoon, they planned the entire business out in about four hours and were so tired from all the idea generation that they couldn’t discuss it again for weeks!